 |Solution||The Beckwood machine offers the ability to fixture quench the part while inside the press - eliminating the need for a quenching tank altogether.
 Parts can now be quenched while being formed.
 This process also eliminates the need for an additional quality check and the scrap associated with part warping in their old process.|

 |Results||Osmundson was able to eliminate three steps from their production process and reduce waste while increasing overall production.|

-They contacted Beckwood Press and together they created a one of a kind 150 Ton, 5-Post, Dual-Ram Press with the ability to fixture quench the forged part while inside the press.
-Previously, parts were formed then placed in a quenching tank – which would often cause warping and required an extra round of quality checks and increased scrap rates.
+Beckwood’s application engineers designed a custom 150-ton, 5-Post, dual-ram press with the ability to fixture quench the forged part while inside the press.
+Previously, parts were formed then placed in a quenching tank – which would often cause warping and increased scrap rates.
 The newly designed press allows the part to be quenched as it is being formed – eliminating the individual quenching step, additional quality check, and scrap due to warping.

-The press also features multiple valve configurations, three press speeds, and programmable tonnage control.
+The press also features multiple valve configurations, three pressing speeds, and programmable tonnage control.

 When asked about the press, Doug Bruce, President and Owner of Osmundson, said “The size and configuration of the press requires fewer steps and less motion from the operators.
 The machine’s small size means an operator doesn’t have to reach far to run both sides of the press.
 It’s been a nice upswing for us.
 The ability to form and fixture-quench the part at the same time has eliminated three steps from our production cycle.”